Spirit of Shankly: Protests

-The union organised their first official protest against Hicks and Gillett on 22 February 2008.
-After learning that Tom Hicks Jr. was planning to attend the game, the members remained in the stadium singing anti-owner songs after the end of the match.
+SOS organized its first official protest against Hicks and Gillett on 22 February 2008.
+After learning Tom Hicks Jr. planned to attend the match, the members remained in the stadium singing anti-owner songs after the end of the match.
 In addition to this, many in the group began to display banners and sing in opposition to the ownership.

-They were dubbed by Liverpool Managing Director Christian Purslow as 'Sons of Strikers'.
+Liverpool managing director Christian Purslow dubbed them the 'Sons of Strikers'.

-February 2010 saw the launch of a billboard campaign across Merseyside.
-The billboards had the message "Tom & George: Not Welcome Here" displayed, in reference to Tom Hicks and George N. Gillett, Jr., as well directing fans to join Spirit Of Shankly.
+In February 2010, the union launched a billboard campaign across Merseyside displaying the message "Tom & George: Not Welcome Here" and directing fans to join SOS.